thandipearl/Customer-Behavior-Satisfaction-Analysis-An-SPSS-Based-Data-Analytics-Project/README.md

 Based on the analysis:

-- Focus on improving customer experience to boost satisfaction
+Focus on improving customer experience to boost satisfaction
-- Encourage repeat visits through loyalty programs
+Encourage repeat visits through loyalty programs
-- Investigate and improve low-performing regions
+Investigate and improve low-performing regions
-- Use customer segmentation for targeted marketing
+Use customer segmentation for targeted marketing
-- Avoid relying only on income or demographics

 ---